How to Get a Texas Contractor License in 5 Steps

 - Business registration details

-- Proof of passing required exams
+- Proof of passing the required exams

 - Contractor bond or insurance verification